MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/customize-the-look-of-yammer.md

 **Q: Why don't I see changes made to network colors or logo?**

-A: These settings in the Yammer admin center only apply to users who are not signed in to Office 365.
-If your organization is using Office 365, only network guests see these changes.
+A: These settings in the Yammer admin center only apply to users who are not signed in to Microsoft 365 or Office 365.
+If your organization is using Microsoft 365 or Office 365, only network guests see these changes.

-Office 365 users see the Office 365 theme for the organization.
-To customize this theme, see [Customize the Office 365 theme for your organization](https://support.office.com/article/8275da91-7a48-4591-94ab-3123a3f79530).
+Microsoft 365 and Office 365 users see the Microsoft theme for the organization.
+To customize this theme, see [Customize the Microsoft 365 theme for your organization](https://support.office.com/article/8275da91-7a48-4591-94ab-3123a3f79530).